What skills are taught?

-Like our other events, we strongly recommend that instructor candidates not only have a basic proficiency in each of the lifts, but also have the strength necessary to pass the lifts with correct form.
+Like our other events, we strongly recommend that Instructor candidates not only have basic proficiency in each of the lifts, but also have the strength necessary to pass the lifts with correct form.
 Yes, you will learn how to improve your own form and improve the form of others.
-But there will not be enough time in this rigorous 3 day event for you to make substantial gains in the powerlifts or accessory lifts.
+But there will not be enough time during this rigorous three-day event for you to make substantial gains in the powerlifts or accessory lifts.

 The SFL credential is good for two years.

 Can I attend without testing?

 You may!
 Many people do.
 Some forego certain skills testing.

 Once certified, are there any other fees?

 Once you pass, you are a StrongFirst Instructor for two years and there are no additional fees.

 At the beginning of the event, all participants receive a free StrongFirst t-shirt.
 Those who pass at the event may purchase an Instructor t-shirt onsite or via the Instructors Only store.